-- 1. The book review should be a thoughtful, informed response, taking into account biblical, theological, and ethical principles and sound reasoning. - 2.
-The critique should be 3-5 single spaced typed pages. - 3.
-Content should include the following.
+- 1. Each book review should be a thoughtful, informed response, taking into account biblical, theological, and ethical principles and sound reasoning. - 2.
+The critique should be 4-6 single spaced typed pages. - 3.
+Content should include the following, with a subheading for each of the bulleted items below.
 Do not simply summarize chapters: - A brief statement introducing the author and title of the book and communicating that the book has been read in its entirety.
-If the book has not been completely read, then communicate the truth about how much was read - The primary thesis, purpose, and\or description of the book - Major ethical insights communicated by the book.
-What points are particularly helpful for applying Christian ethics? - Ideas that changed or challenged your thinking (Ideas that are interesting, novel, or problematic).
-How and Why? - Insights in this book that relate practically to life and ministry, the life of the church, and to moral life in America - Major strengths and weaknesses of the book - In the conclusion, a brief statement of recommendation; why you would or would not recommend this book. - 4.
-Develop subheading from the above bullet points (2-7).
+If the book has not been completely read, then communicate the truth about how much was read. - The primary thesis, purpose, and\or description of the book. - Major ethical insights communicated by the book.
+What points are particularly helpful for applying Christian ethics?

+- Ideas that changed or challenged your thinking (Ideas that are interesting, novel, or problematic).
+How and Why? - Insights in this book that relate practically to life and ministry, the life of the church, and to moral life in America. - Major strengths and weaknesses of the book. - In the conclusion, a brief statement of recommendation; why you would or would not recommend this book.

-Final Exam (30%)
+Final Exam (250 points, 25% of final grade)

-Submitted via the Class Blackboard-DO NOT EMAIL.
+Submitted via the Class Canvas-DO NOT EMAIL.